My days of drawing and painting go way back, like many

 the color movement as it connects with the water; this is probably why I gravitated towards

-florals with an impressionist vibe.
+flowers with an impressionist vibe.

 Then I opened an Etsy shop, painting watercolor cards, bookmarks and original framed work.
 I painted with the idea of what